Sponsor Robert Siciliano as he runs the Boston Marathon for Miles for Miracles, Children's Hospital Boston

 Hackers made $10 million by hacking RBS Worldpay’s system, then loading up blank dummy cards and gift cards, and sending mules to use them at ATMs.
 The entire scheme took less than one day to pull off.

 Many of these hacks occur due to flaws in the design of web applications.
 The criminals send out “sniffers,” which seek out those flaws.
 Once they are found, the attack begins.
-Malware is generally implanted on malwarethe network to extract usernames and passwords.
+Malware is generally implanted on the network to extract usernames and passwords.
 Once the criminals have full access, they use the breached system as their own, storing the stolen data and eventually turning it into cash.

 Meanwhile, criminal hackers have created approximately 1.6 million security threats, according to Symantec’s Internet Security Threat Report.
 90% of these attacks were designed to steal personal information including names, addresses and credit card details.
 Almost every single American has had their data compromised in some way.